Institutes

 The Neuroscience Institute is a nationally-recognized leader in the neurosciences, characterized by its outstanding collaborative neuroscience research, interdisciplinary educational programs, unified impact on the community, exemplary integrative clinical programs and vibrant synergies between its missions

-Penn State Hershey Neuroscience Research Institute was established.
+The Penn State Hershey Neuroscience Research Institute was established.
 Thomas Uhde, MD, chair, Department of Psychiatry at the time, was named Institute co-director.
 Bernard Luscher, PhD, director of Center for Molecular Investigation of Neurological Disorders, was interim co-director (2003-2008).

 2007